 - You'll know your bread is done when a toothpick comes out nearly clean.

-- Cool in the bread pan for 10 minutes before turning it out on a cooling rack.
+- Cool in the bread pan for 10 minutes before turning it out on a wire rack.

 Recipe FAQs and Expert Tips